why you need a coach

 The clients who have achieved the best long-term results are the clients who have placed the greatest value on what it is they want to achieve.

 To really achieve a high level of health and fitness, the actions required must become a priority.
-That also means certain exercise, nutrition and lifestyle habits need to change.
+That also means certain exercise, nutrition, lifestyle and behavioural habits need to change.

 If the value of what you want to achieve is great enough, then stopping those habits that are holding you back will be easier and for more positive habits to be formed.